xuemin-yu/Logistic_Regression_Classifier/README.md

   --save_path ./result \
   --do_train \
   --do_validate

 ```

-If we want to predict the labels of the dataset, we can set up the **'logistic_regression.sh'** scripts as follows: <br/>
+If we want to train a classifier and use it to predict the labels of the dataset, we can set up the **'logistic_regression.sh'** scripts as follows: <br/>
 Example: <br/>
 ```
 layer=12